-A few hand tools and a smattering of common power tools can get you through your 20s and even most of your 30s, but as you enter your fifth decade it's time to take a hard look at your tool collection.
+DIY tools in your 20s and even most of your 30s may only include some hand tools and a smattering of common power tools.
+But as you enter your fifth decade, you should take a hard look at your tool collection.
 What is missing?
-Are there specific tools not everyone has that can change your DIY life?
-The answer is yes.
-Here are some to consider (in no particular order) as you begin to get used to being over 40.
+Could some specific tools that not everyone has change your DIY life?
+The answer is "yes."
+Consider these recommendations (in no particular order) as you begin to get used to being over 40.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 As you progress in your DIY career, you will naturally want to upgrade the core power tools you use most.
 For example, you should have a cordless drill/driver with at least a 20-volt lithium-ion battery pack, not a clunky, 12-volt NiCad.